 Car Finance Redress | Genuine No Win, No Fee*

-You could be owed thousands in car finance redress because you overpaid on your car finance.
-We are a claims management company that has helped UK consumers recover tens of millions of pounds in mis-sold finance compensation.
+You could be owed compensation in car finance redress if you overpaid on your car finance.
+We are a claims management company specialising in car finance claims with proven success in unaffordable lending cases.

-If you purchased a car, van, or motorbike using finance in the UK between April 2007 and January 2021, you could be entitled to significant car finance redress through a car finance claim.
-Recent FCA investigations1 reveal that millions of consumers were overcharged, with the FCA estimating the average overpayment at about £1,1002, meaning you could be owed substantial compensation for hidden commission charges and unfair practices that cost you thousands.
+If you purchased a car, van, or motorbike using finance in the UK after April 2007 you could be entitled to car finance redress through a car finance claim.
+Recent FCA investigations¹ reveal that millions of consumers were overcharged due to commission arrangements.

 - Around 40% of car finance deals had discretionary commission arrangements²